Free Walking Tour Berlin

 5. Checkpoints

-A limited number of checkpoints with strict border controls were established to regulate the movement of authorized individuals between East and West Berlin.
+A small number of crossings with intense control of the border were implemented in order to manage the flow of allowed people between East and West Berlin.

 6. Continual Upgrades